Soda Springs has the only captive geyser in the world.

 Present-day Soda Springs boasts a population of more than 3,000 people.
 Its dedicated citizens have worked to preserve the city’s rich history making a visit there one of a kind.

 There is a Visitor Center which features interpretive signs and restrooms in the park.
 There is a boardwalk around the geyser and grassy areas with picnic tables and benches to enjoy the day and view the geyser.
 The geyser is located behind the Enders Hotel located on 1st South and Main.
-Make a stop at one our hometown restaurants for breakfast, lunch or dinner!
+Make a stop at one of our hometown restaurants for breakfast, lunch, or dinner!